Last updated: 15 October 2020

-Getting into debt to your energy supplier can be a frightening prospect, but you’re not alone.
+The important thing to realise is that you’re not alone, so don’t panic.
 As energy prices rise, millions of people find it increasingly difficult to keep up with their monthly bills, leading to energy debt.
 However, your energy supplier will be able to help you put together a plan to get you out of debt.
-Find out everything you need to know about dealing with a gas and electric debt.

 Is the meter reading correct?